How to avoid back-to-back $800 California LLC franchise tax payments

 For example, if you’re forming your LLC later in the year (October, November, or December), and you don’t need your LLC open right away, you can use a future file date and make your LLC effective January of the following year.

-This way, you’ll only need to make a single $800 payment.
-If your LLC goes into existence in January, January is “month 1”, and the payment is due by April 15th.
+Meaning that, because your LLC went into existence in January, January is “month 1”, and the 1st payment is due by April 15th.
+There are no back-to-back payments!

 How to use a Future File Date for your California LLC